jyoungblood/darkwave/readme.md

 Darkwave is a "batteries-included" tool kit for quickly developing data-driven web applications with Astro.

-We've carefully assembled a collection of reliable and approachable tools to create a professional-grade, full-stack boilerplate that provides pre-wired functionality for CRUD and SaaS features.
+We've curated a selection of reliable and approachable tools to create a professional-grade full-stack boilerplate with pre-wired functionality for common SaaS and CRUD features.

 DW facilitates a hyper-productive development workflow, helping developers focus on business logic instead of rebuilding foundational infrastructure.